Hearst Castle: Estate

 Hearst Castle is located near the town of San Simeon, California, approximately 250 mi from both Los Angeles and San Francisco, and 43 mi from San Luis Obispo at the northern end of San Luis Obispo County.
 The estate itself is five miles (eight km) inland atop a hill of the Santa Lucia Range at an altitude of 1600 ft.
 The region is sparsely populated because the Santa Lucia Range abuts the Pacific Ocean, which provides dramatic vistas but offers few opportunities for development and hampers transportation.
 The surrounding countryside remains largely undeveloped.
 The castle's entrance is approximately five miles north of Hearst San Simeon State Park.

 At the height of Hearst's ownership, the estate totaled more than 250,000 acres.
 W. C. Fields commented on the extent of the estate while on a visit; "Wonderful place to bring up children.
 You can send them out to play.
 They won't come back till they're grown".
+The gardens and terraces immediately surrounding the castle total roughly 22 acres (88305 sqm), [see plan].
 Some 23 miles to the north of the castle, Morgan constructed the Milpitas Hacienda, a ranchhouse that acted as a trianon to the main estate, and as a focus for riding expeditions.
 In 1957, the castle and its contents, with 120 acres of the gardens, were transferred to the guardianship of the California State Parks Department.
-In 2005, the wider setting for the castle was protected by a conservation arrangement between the Department, American Land Conservancy and the Hearst Corporation which aimed to preserve the undeveloped character of the coast.
+In 2005, the wider setting for the castle was protected by a conservation arrangement between the department, American Land Conservancy and the Hearst Corporation which aimed to preserve the undeveloped character of the coast.
 Years earlier, the writer Henry Miller had described the Big Sur area as "the California that men dreamed of ... the face of the earth as the Creator intended it to look".
 Miller's comment echoes an earlier observation on San Simeon made by Bernard Shaw; "This is what God would have built if he had had the money".
 The agreement reached between the state and the family has not been without controversy.
 The deal, which saw the Hearst family receive $80 million in cash together with $15 million in state tax credits in exchange for ceding development rights on the majority of the estate, has been criticized as being too generous to the Hearsts, and for restricting public access to the estate.
 The deal's sponsors disagreed, Mike Chrisman, California's then Secretary for Resources, describing the agreement as "a landmark effort ... and a big deal for the state, for Hearst Corp. and the family and the public".